-Expenses decreased by \$27.9 million, or 7.8%, during 2003 as compared to 2002.
-This decrease reflects decreases of \$45.5 million in the cost of land, house and condominium sales, \$1.4 million in hotel and resort operating expenses, \$1.1 million in hotel and casino operating expenses and \$2.5 million in provision for loss on real estate, partially offset by increases of \$5.0 million in oil and gas operating expenses, \$0.9 million in rental property expenses and \$16.9 million in depreciation, depletion and amortization.
+Expenses decreased by \$55.3 million, or 15.6%, during 2003 as compared to 2002.
+This decrease reflects decreases of \$45.5 million in the cost of land, house and condominium sales, \$6.2 million in interest expense, \$1.8 million in hotel and resort operating expenses, \$1.1 million in hotel and casino operating expenses and \$2.5 million in provision for loss on real estate, partially offset by increases of \$0.6 million in rental property expenses and \$1.2 million in depreciation and amortization.
 The decrease in the cost of land, house and condominium sales is due to decreased sales.
 Costs as a percentage of sales decreased from 72% in 2002 to 69% in 2003.
+The decrease in interest expense is primarily due to repayment of debt by NEG and our purchase of the NEG Notes in October 2003.
 The decrease in hotel and resort operating expenses is due to a decrease in payroll and related expenses.
 The decrease in hotel and casino operating expenses is primarily attributable to a decrease in selling, general and administrative expenses.
 Costs as a percentage of sales decreased from 87% in 2002 to 83% in 2003.
 A provision for loss on real estate of \$0.8 million was recorded in 2003 as compared to \$3.2 million in 2002.
 In 2002, there were more properties vacated due to tenant bankruptcies than in 2003.
-The increasse in oil and gas operating expenses was due to no activity during 2002.
-The increase in depreciation, depletion and amortization was due to the inclusion of TransTexas in our operating results for the four months in 2003.

-Operating income decreased during 2003 by \$17.6 million compared to 2002 as detailed above.
+Operating income decreased during 2003 by \$10.4 million compared to 2002 as detailed above.